linuxserver-archive/docker-mcmyadmin2/README.md

 # linuxserver/mcmyadmin

-This Continer is [Minecraft](https://minecraft.net/)+[McMyAdmin](https://www.mcmyadmin.com/)+[Spigotmc](http://www.spigotmc.org/) This contianer combines all of these things Autocompiles and autoinstalls stuff, so all you have to do is be patient while it works.
+This container is [Minecraft](https://minecraft.net/), [McMyAdmin](https://www.mcmyadmin.com/) and [Spigotmc](http://www.spigotmc.org/) all-in-one.
+It combines all of these applications into one container and consequently takes a little while to start up.

 ####[Minecraft](https://minecraft.net/)